OpsMx/standard-isd-gitops/README.md

 ## Create secrets
 *ISD supports multiple secret managers for storing secrets such as DB passwords, SSO authenticatoin details and so on.
 Using kubernetes secrets is the default.*

 10. Create the following secrets.
-The default values are handled by the installer, except for gittoken and docker.
+The default values are handled by the installer, except for gittoken,ldapconfigpassword,ldappassword,miniopassword,redispassword,saporpassword,rabbitmqpassword,keystorepassword and docker.
 If you are using External SSO, DBs, etc. you might want to change them.
 Else, best to leave them at the defaults:
 - `kubectl -n opsmx-isd create secret generic gittoken --from-literal=gittoken=PUT_YOUR_GITTOKEN_HERE`

 please enter the correct values and create the secrets